 For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact Miss Taylor (see school office).
+If you require help in completing the form, please contact the PA to the Principal (see school office).
 You can also ask third party organisations like the Citizens Advice to help you.